-Field Attribute name Description RS server read interval READRS Within a region running in optimized mode, this value specifies the minimum interval between refreshes of a target region status from a CICS CFDT Server.
+l Field Attribute name Description I RS server read interval I I I I I I I I I I READRS Within a region running in optimized mode, this value specifies the minimum interval between refreshes of a target region status from a CICS CFDT Server.
 These refresh requests will be issued by a routing region that is evaluating this region as a possible target for a dynamic routing request.
-The value range is from 0 to 2000, and represents units of milliseconds: • When the Optimization statu is not set to 'Active', then this value will be set to 0, and WLM will ignore it.
-When the Optimization status is set to 'Active', then a value of 0 means that a routing region will request a status update of a target region on every occasion that it examines this region's status. • Values between 1 and 2000 specify the minimum time interval that must expire before the status of this region can be refreshed.
-A low interval value means that the CFDT Server will be polled more often for a status update, than for a higher value.
-For workloads in QUEUE mode, this will result in a task load more evenly distributed across the CICS regions in the workload targe scope (assuming all other health and link factors are equal).
+I I The value range is from 0 to 2000, and represents units of milliseconds: When the Optimization status is not set to 'Active', then this value will be set to 0, and WLM will ignore it.
+When the Optimization status is set to 'Active', then a value of 0 means that a routing region will request a status update of a target region on every occasion that it examines this region's status.
+Values between 1 and 2000 specify the minimum time interval that must expire before the status of this region can be refreshed.
+I I A low interval value means that the CFDT Server will be polled more often for a status update, than for a higher value.
+For workloads in QUEUE mode, this will result in a task load more evenly balanced across the CICS regions in the workload target scope (assuming all other health and link factors are equal) .
 However, the utilization of the RS server will be correspondingly increased, which may consequently result in a higher utilization of your z/OS Coupling Facility.
 A value of 1000 represents a one second interval.
 The default value is 200 milliseconds This value may be modified for this specific region using the 'MASs known to CICSplex' views, or the 'CICS system definition' views.

-Field Attribute name Description WLM routing weight for region ROUTEWGHT This is the calculated routing weight for the current routing target without accounting for outstanding RTA events, router region link speeds and transaction abend probabilities.
+WLM routing weight for region ROUTEWGHT This is the calculated routing weight for the current routing target without accounting for outstanding RTA MRM events, router region link speeds and transaction abend probabilities.
 Only the transaction load and health state of the region are calculated into this value.
+The health state is a combination of the SOS, Dump, Stall and MAXTASK conditions.
+The transaction load is the value indicated by the 'Task load percentage' attribute.
 No workload associated parameters are included in this weight value.
-To determine routine weights for specific workloads, then use the corresponding attribute returned in the WLMAWAOR 'Target region in active workload' views.
-Note: 2147483647 is a special value indicating that the target is quiesced.
+To determine routing weights for specific workloads, then use the corresponding attribute returned in the WLMAWAOR 'Target region in active workload' views.
+When no affinities are applicable to a dynamic routing request, then the routing weights of all target regions in the routing scope are compared and the region with the lowest weight value will be the one selected.
+If several regions have the same lowest weight value, then one of that set is randomly selected as the routing target.
+Note: 2147483647 is a special value